chaseruskin/verb/docs/src/topic/vectors.md

 # Test Vectors

-One of the key concepts in the Vertex framework is using _file I/O_ to communicate data between the software model and the hardware design throughout the verification process.
+One of the key concepts in the Verb framework is using _file I/O_ to communicate data between the software model and the hardware design throughout the verification process.
 When running the hardware simulation, the testbench receives the information about the inputs and expected outputs by reading files called _vectors_.

 _Vectors_ store the test vectors for the hardware design to use- that is, they contain the actual data to either drive as inputs or compare with their outputs.